edisiondyli/edisiondyli.github.io/index.md

 - **[Aug.
 2023]** Our paper about container unloading is selected to be the **finalist of the Best Conference Paper Award** in ICMA 2023.
 - **[Jun.
 2023]** Our paper about mobile manipulation is selected to be the **finalist of the Best Conference Paper Award** in RCAR 2023.

-## Honors
-- Academic Scholarship, Shandong University (2 times), 2022-2024

-## Contest
-- Second Prize, National Undergraduate Mathematical Contest in Modeling (China), 2021

 {% include_relative _includes/publications.md %}

 {% include_relative _includes/services.md %}

+## Honors and Contests
+- Second Prize, National Undergraduate Mathematical Contest in Modeling (China), 2021
+- Academic Scholarship, Shandong University (2 times), 2022-2024